awsdocs/amazon-eventbridge-user-guide/doc_source/eb-event-patterns.md

 The values that event patterns match follow JSON rules\.
 You can include strings enclosed in quotation marks \("\), numbers, and the keywords `true`, `false`, and `null`\.

-For strings, EventBridge uses exact character\-by\-characther matching without case\-folding or any other string normalization\.
+For strings, EventBridge uses exact character\-by\-character matching without case\-folding or any other string normalization\.

 For numbers, EventBridge uses string representation\.
 For example, 300, 300\.0, and 3\.0e2 are not considered equal\.